 Collecting Data for Reading and Math Goals

-- Given a timed (one minute) unrehearsed reading probe at the _____ grade level, the student will move from improve his oral reading fluency from a baseline of (insert current number of words read accurately per minute) to (insert anticipated number of words read correctly) on two out of three consecutive probes.
+Given a timed (one minute) unrehearsed reading probe at the _____ grade level, the student will improve his oral reading fluency from a baseline of (insert current number of words read accurately per minute) to (insert anticipated number of words read correctly) on two out of three consecutive probes.

 2. Reading Comprehension

-Data should be regularly collected from timed probes, curriculum based and standardized tests, and other formative and summative assessments to establish baselines and set achievable goals.
+Data should be regularly collected from timed probes, curriculum based and standardized tests, and other formative assessments to establish baselines and set achievable goals.
+1. Math Computation

 2. Math Concepts and Application